The Complete Guide to UFC 207: Rousey vs. Nunes

 An action matchup of violent welterweights headlines the Fight Pass portion of the event as Brazil's Oliveira takes on New Mexico's Means.
 Means has won two in a row, knocking out both Sabah Homasi and John Howard, while Oliveira finished former Bellator champion Will Brooks in his last outing to run his streak to two after a loss to Donald Cerrone in February.

-Means is a violent, aggressive fighter who likes to pressure his opponent toward the fence and unload shots in the pocket and the clinch.
-The southpaw uses his 6'2" frame nicely with straight punches and long kicks to stick his opponent on the end of his reach and buries him in a steady stream of punches, knees and elbows.
+Means is an aggressive fighter who likes to pressure his opponent toward the fence and unload shots in the pocket and the clinch.
+The southpaw uses his 6'2" frame nicely with straight punches and long kicks to stick his opponent on the end of his reach and bury him in a steady stream of punches, knees and elbows.
 He's a decent defensive wrestler and nasty from top position.

 Prediction: This is a close fight.
 Means is unquestionably the better range striker, but Oliveira likely has more shot-for-shot power.
 Means is nastier in the clinch with his elbows and knees, but Oliveira is stronger on the inside and has better takedowns there.
 Without much confidence, the pick is Means by decision in a violent, back-and-forth fight.